-3.1 Parallel Image Processing Hardware.
+3.1.
+Parallel Image Processing Hardware

 The methods described here for forward transforming, thresholding and inverse transforming immediately tempt one to think in terms of electronic components arranged in parallel layers.
 Enough has been said about different models to make it clear how one might connect such components.
-Large scale integrated circuit technology may be useful, provided the signals are either converted from analog to digital form or better still, good linear circuits are available in this form.
+Large scale integrated circuit technology may be useful, provided the signals are either converted from analog to digital form or better still, good linear circuits are available.

-Construction of such devices would be premature until further experimentation is performed to decide on optimal tesselations, optimal negative surrounds, thresholding operations and normalization schemes.
-These decisions are best guided by computer simulation.
+Construction of such devices would be premature until further experimentation is performed to decide on optimal tesselations, negative sur-